adamgordonbell/amphetype_new/README.md

 5. Option for continuing to the next passage even with typing mistakes

-4. Option for automatically inserting space (so only letters need to be typed)
+4. Option for automatically inserting space, newline, and other custom letters

 6. Option for preventing continuing to the next word until space correctly pressed